XANi/toolbox/doc/RAID.md

 * `megacli -PDRbld -ShowProg -PhysDrv [3:1] -aALL` - show raid rebuild progress
 * `megacli -adpsetprop -enablejbod -1 -a0` - JBOD disks (works on LSI 2208, **doesnt** on 2108)
     it should detect your drives right after you ran command, it only touches unconfigured drives so you might want to clear config first
+    Also, IBM BIOS can be retarded about it and sometimes you need to set boot device to **Legacy** to have bootable system
 * `megacli -CfgEachDskRaid0 WT NORA Direct NoCachedBadBBU -aALL` - make a bunch of RAID0s from disks.
 You probably want JBOD mode  if possible (2108 will return ok but fail)

 #### Boot manager